multiOTP/multiotp/readme_5.0.2.6.txt

 TABLE OF CONTENTS
 =================
  * Donations and sponsoring
- * Roadmap for futures releases
+ * Roadmap for next releases
  * What's new in the releases
  * Change Log of released version
  * Content of the package